BMJ Article Transfer Service

 Is there a deadline for when I need to accept my transfer?

 No, however, we recommend that you do take longer than one or two weeks.
 This is especially if you have opted-in to The BMJ scheme – we will have secured a provisional acceptance if you do transfer to another journal.
+Please note that the links to approve or decline a transfer will expire after 2 weeks.
+If you wish to transfer your manuscript after this time period, please email the EPA.

 Please note: if you select an alternate journal upon submission or if your manuscript is rejected, your manuscript will be automatically transferred after five days.
 The manuscript will sit in draft until you accept or decline the resubmission to the receiving journal.